nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### What is an Entry

-Think of PennyWise as a budgeting diary that has infinite number of pages.
-You can write as much data as you want to track your expenditure or income, PennyWise will keep track of them.
-An entry is what PennyWise terms as a particular expenditure or income logged into the application.
+Think of PennyWise as a helpful personal budgeting assistant.
+Whenever you spend or earn money, all you need to do is tell PennyWise and PennyWise will help you log and save it as a new Entry!
+An Entry is what PennyWise terms as a particular expenditure or income logged into the application.
 PennyWise defines an expenditure and income as things that you spend money on, and things that make you money respectively!
+Not only that, PennyWise will help you analyse your data, so you can easily get an overview of your overall expenditure or income.

-An entry is defined by the following items:
+However, in order to do this, PennyWise will need some data from you!
+Whenever you log an entry, whether expenditures or incomes, you need to tell PennyWise the following:

 * Type: whether it is an expenditure or income
 * Description: what is this particular entry about